Tharmeem1999/Homicide_Report-PowerBI_Analysis/README.md

-# Homicide Report (1980 - 2014) Dashboard
+# Homicide Report (1980 - 2014)

 ## Introduction

-Welcome to the Homicide Report Dashboard!
-This Power BI dashboard analyzes a dataset encompassing murders from the FBI's Supplementary Homicide Reports (SHR) spanning from 1980 to 2014 in the United States.
+Welcome to the Homicide Report!
+This Power BI report analyzes a dataset encompassing murders from the FBI's Supplementary Homicide Reports (SHR) spanning from 1980 to 2014 in the United States.
 The dataset includes detailed information on the age, race, sex, and ethnicity of victims and perpetrators, as well as the relationship between them and the weapons used.

 ## Acknowledgements